-Things I Never Knew I Needed: My Life In San Pedro, Belize
+Little Things I Never Knew I Needed Until I Moved to Belize

-My NYC-life was takeaway sushi, eating out most nights, delivered Italian food at 11pm and once or twice daily trips to Whole Foods Supermarket aka My Favorite Place on Earth.
-So ridiculously, over-the-top convenient.
+My former existence involved lots of takeaway sushi, eating out most nights, calling for Italian food at 11pm (this was pre-apps!), and popping down the block to Whole Foods Supermarket at least 5x a week.
+All so ridiculously, over-the-top convenient.

 Don’t want to peel your own garlic?
 They sell peeled cloves in bulk.
 Heck…you can buy every one of your meals pre-made.